aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * Plot of reads and quality-filtered reads per sample.
 Barplot means by type-treatment and include error bars for ranges.
   * We know the mRNAs expressed in wild and domestic turkey livers and we know the miRNAs.
 We can predict miRNA-mRNA interactions.
 How can we visualize these interactions?
 Jocelyn used MirNET networks to do this?
   * quality-filtering info.
 Distribution of read lengths.
 Proportions filtered at various steps.
 Jocelyn shows proportions of the longer reads that fell into various categories, but we aren't currently doing anything with reads that weren't processed as miRNAs.
   * What proportion of reads mapped to something that we decided was a precursor miRNA?
-What proportion of known turkey miRNAs were present in our data?
+What proportion of predicted turkey miRNAs were present in our data?
   * What miRNAs can be assigned to known miRNA families?
 How many are novel?
   * Where in the genome do the miRNAs map?
   * How do the differentially expressed miRNAs relate to miRNAs in other taxa?